SUNRUSE/SprigganJS/readme.md

     var viewport = new SprigganViewport(width, height, horizontalAlignment, verticalAlignment, function(){
         // Called when the viewport is clicked.
     })

     viewport.pause() // Pauses every group and/or sprite inside.
     viewport.resume() // Unpauses every group and/or sprite inside.

+    viewport.hide() // Hides the viewport and all contained groups/sprites.
+                    // Any animations/movements continue.
+                    // Clicks on underlying objects are no longer blocked by the sprites inside this viewport.

+    viewport.show() // Shows the viewport and all contained groups/sprites.
+                    // Any animations/movements continue.
+                    // Clicks on underlying objects are now blocked by the sprites inside this viewport.

     viewport.dispose() // Deletes the viewport.

 ### SprigganGroup